OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Case Studies of Open Environment Scenarios

 \rev{We also train a decision tree and a neural network on the air quality dataset in Tiantan.
-The variation of test loss is shown in Figure \ref{fig:drift_example}.
+The test loss is shown in Figure \ref{fig:drift_example}.
 We mark the windows around drift occurrences by vertical lines, where we can clearly see the sudden increase of test loss.
-Therefore, distribution drift poses a great challenge to the generalization of machine learning models in data streams.
-Under distribution drifts, old knowledge from past data can have a negative impact for machine learning models to better adapt to the new environment.
-Such scenario contradicts with the goal of prior incremental learning works to perform well on all seen data.
-This implies that prior incremental learning algorithms do not necessarily work well on real-world open environment learning scenarios. }
+Therefore, distribution drifts bring great challenges to the model generalization in data streams.
+Under distribution drifts, old knowledge from the past data can have a negative impact for models to better adapt to the new environment.
+Such scenarios contradict with the goal of prior incremental learning works to perform well on all seen data.
+This implies that prior incremental learning algorithms may not work well on real-world open environment learning scenarios. }